When the primary tenant is available, you can exchange roles between the primary tenant and one standby tenant with no data loss.

 Query the

-DBA_OB_TENANTSview to confirm whether the standby tenant has been switched to a primary tenant.The
+DBA_OB_TENANTSview to confirm whether the standby tenant has been switched to the primary tenant.Query the view in the

-systenant of the cluster where the standby tenant resides queries the viewobclient> SELECT TENANT_NAME, TENANT_TYPE, TENANT_ROLE, SWITCHOVER_STATUS FROM oceanbase.DBA_OB_TENANTS;The standby tenant queries the view
+systenant of the cluster where the standby tenant resides.obclient> SELECT TENANT_NAME, TENANT_TYPE, TENANT_ROLE, SWITCHOVER_STATUS FROM oceanbase.DBA_OB_TENANTS;Query the view of the standby tenant.

-obclient> SELECT TENANT_NAME, TENANT_TYPE, TENANT_ROLE, SWITCHOVER_STATUS FROM oceanbase.DBA_OB_TENANTS;In Oracle-compatible tenant:
+obclient> SELECT TENANT_NAME, TENANT_TYPE, TENANT_ROLE, SWITCHOVER_STATUS FROM oceanbase.DBA_OB_TENANTS;In Oracle-compatible mode:

 obclient> SELECT TENANT_NAME, TENANT_TYPE, TENANT_ROLE, SWITCHOVER_STATUS FROM SYS.DBA_OB_TENANTS;